not your average pet care provider

 for those pets needing extra tending & supervision at night

 Who doesn't love extra company at night?
 For some family pets, they just fare better when a trusted caregiver is there overnight.
 This is where I come in.
 Overnight pet sitting stays are an option that I provide to families for pets of any age, whether their health is stable or delicate.
 As the primary focus of the service that I provide, staying in the pet's own home overnight coupled daytime coverage lends:

--- a worry-free time away from home for families who share life with pets who experience behavioral challenges -- like those assessed/managed by a credentialed trainer or veterinary behaviorist -- such as separation anxiety, fear aggression and generalized anxiety
+-- a worry-free time away from home for families who share life with pets who experience behavioral challenges -- like those assessed/managed by a credentialed trainer or veterinary behaviorist -- such as separation anxiety, fear aggression and generalized anxiety.

 Medications prescribed for a pet's treatment plan whether it's for comfort care, chronic disease or behavior are kept on track, as are special diets and behavioral management plans.

-Now accepting firm reservations into early summer, 2023
+Now accepting firm reservations into summer, 2024

 palliative, hospice, end-of-life doula (fourth life stage) care support for companion animals